jamessimone/james-coding-blog/posts/picklist-validation.md

 > It is hard to fail, but it is worse never to have tried to succeed.

 Thanks for joining me for another read within [The Joys Of Apex](/) — I hope that even if strongly-typing your picklists isn't something you're likely to do, that you enjoyed the read.
 Till next time!

+The original version of [Picklist Validation can be read on my blog.](https://www.jamessimone.net/blog/joys-of-apex/picklist-validation/)